“And you shall know the truth, and the truth shall make you free.” (John 8:32 NASB)

 Sometimes our lives resemble Marionetta’s.
 We feel empty, lifeless.
 Fear, doubt, and insecurity, like the puppet’s strings, hold us captive.
 And then we hear it—the Master Dancer’s voice: “Will you let Me cut your strings so you can be free?”

 Part of us wants to respond, “Absolutely!”
 The other part hesitates: “But that might hurt.
 The familiar might not be the best, but it’s all I know.
 Leaving it for the unknown is a bit scary.”

 Our response determines our future.
 If we trust Him and accept His invitation, as Marionetta did, we find freedom.
 If we reject His offer, we remain imprisoned.
 May we respond like Marionetta—“Yes, yes!
 Cut off my strings!”
 If we do, we will experience life the way He intended.

-Question for you–If you were Marionnetta, what strings might be holding you back from true freedom?
+If you were Marionnetta, what strings might be holding you back from true freedom?